It’s getting hot out there.

 4. Lago Mar

 Lago Mar, the 12-acre lagoon in Texas City, is infusing super-soaked activities across a mile-length of shoreline this summer.
-From now to September 7, 10 am to sunset, Lago Mar is inviting you to take a dip in its 24-million-gallon turquoise pool.
-Soak up some sun in a private cabana, take a spin on a jet ski, or go for a run on the lagoon’s aqua course.
+Take a dip in its 24-million-gallon turquoise pool, soak up some sun in a private cabana, go out on a jet ski, or go for a run on the lagoon’s aqua course.
 Whatever water activity you can fathom, the lagoon’s got it; not excluding sailboats, stand-up paddle boards, kayaks, electric jet boards, and the largest floating obstacle in the United States of America (on a lagoon).

 For a $50 day pass, you can cool off at this resort-inspired hangout in The Woodlands.
 With 30-foot double helix tower waterslides, a lazy river, a lagoon-style pool and more, the suburb splash pad is open year-round with cabanas, dining room, cafe, and bistro, as well as heated pools – not that the latter are relevant in the summer – you and the whole family can enjoy this suburbs oasis.